slyubomirsky/sumo-ilp/README.md

 I include the resulting schedule [here](schedules/champ_with_9.md), which took 105 seconds to solve.
 Amusingly it includes a perfect opening week from Hakuho.

-### Biggest tie with an 8-7 champsionship: 39 wrestlers
+### Biggest tie with an 8-7 championship: 39 wrestlers

 We can conclude that at least one wrestler must have a winning score, since if every wrestler had 7 or fewer wins at the end of a 15-day tournament with 21 bouts a day, the total number of wins would be at most `42*7` while